vimalmenon/backend.completeautomate/README.md

   - [x] Use Grok
 - [x] Need to set up Qwen
   - [x] Check if image model is working
+- [x] Test if it's able to generate good image prompts with multiple options
+- [ ] Test all the prompts once done
 - [ ] Standardize the Image Generation
   - [ ] Make the Image generation more generic to be used
 - [ ] Improve Task
-  - [ ] Need to find something better than `OWNER`
+  - [ ] Need to find something better than `OWNER` in JobEnum
   - [ ] Do we need `created by` or maybe use str in `TaskData`
 - [ ] Update the title, description in DB after Metadata suggestion updated
 - [ ] Put all the generated image prompt to review
-- [ ] Test if it's able to generate good image prompts with multiple options
-  - [ ] Test all the prompts once done
 - [ ] Add one shot / few shot prompt examples for image and other generation tasks
 - [ ] Find trending topic in a niche (YouTube, Google, other Social Media)
   - [ ] Use Google trends